-- Monitor illness trends of student and staff absences; - Notify LACDPH of suspected or confirmed cases of COVID-19 and will collaborate with local public health department regarding contact tracing and any other mitigation or containment procedure as directed; and - Notify the Principal of suspected or confirmed COVID-19 illness. - Will provide support to the student and family regarding concerns arising from COVID-19 diagnosis or exposure.
+- Monitor illness trends of student and staff absences; - Notify LACDPH of confirmed cases of COVID-19 and will collaborate with local public health department regarding contact tracing and any other mitigation or containment procedure as directed; and - Notify the Principal of suspected or confirmed COVID-19 illness. - Will provide support to the student and family regarding concerns arising from COVID-19 diagnosis or exposure. - Conduct regular Task Force meetings to identify and address deficiencies in a timely manner.